ptran32/beautiful-jekyll/_posts/2020-08-26-Continuous-integration-with-jenkins-and-docker-multistage.md

 - For continuous integration and continuous deployment, I chose *Jenkins*

 This time, I go with Jenkins, not because I like it, but because during an interview, I was asked for a proof on using a Jenkins pipeline, I didn't have any.
-So here we go !
+So here we go!

 In a general way, I think it's always good for a recruiter to see your work, so during the interview, the questions are gonna be concrete and around what you've done and what you could have done.